 Dean A. Fergusson, BA, MHA, PhD

 Dr. Fergusson is a senior scientist and the director of the Clinical Epidemiology Program at the Ottawa Hospital Research Institute.
-He is also an associate professor in the University of Ottawa’s Departments of Medicine, Surgery, Epidemiology and Community Medicine.
+He is also a full professor in the University of Ottawa’s Departments of Medicine, Surgery, and School of Epidemiology and Public Health.
 He holds a PhD (Honours) in epidemiology and biostatistics from McGill University and a masters of health administration from the University of Ottawa.

 Dr. Fergusson’s clinical research interests are mainly in the field of transfusion medicine.
 He has focused much of his research on transfusion alternatives and the effectiveness of blood products.
 His research interests also extend to the methodology and ethics of clinical trials and systematic reviews.
 Dr. Fergusson is a principal investigator on a number of large, peer-reviewed clinical trials in transfusion medicine including “Blood Conservation Using Antifibrinolytics: Randomized Trial in High-Risk Cardiac Surgery (BART)”, Age of Red Blood Cells in Premature Infants (ARIPI), “Age of Blood Evaluation (ABLE)”.
 Dr. Fergusson has also contributed more than 225 articles, abstracts, and book chapters to the medical literature.